 - Applying for student employment positions

-- Salve Regina Gateway, the online system offering full- and part-time jobs, internships, student employment positions, career events and on-campus recruiting activities
+- Salve Regina Gateway, the online system offering full- and part-time jobs, internships, student employment, career programs and on-campus recruiting

 The Mercy Center for Spiritual Life fosters the religious and spiritual growth of the Salve Regina community.
 Through prayer, community service, retreats, celebrations of the sacraments, community events and other activities, students develop and share their gifts and talents, assume leadership roles, form bonds of friendship and strengthen their relationships with one another and with God.